Skip to content

 MeasureTime frameDescription

-Change in patients' UI symptoms as measured by International Consultation on Incontinence Questionnaire-Urinary Incontinence Short Form (ICIQ-UI SF)Baseline and Months 2 and 6 (all Waves)The International Consultation on Incontinence Questionnaire-Urinary Incontinence Short Form (ICIQ-UI SF) assess frequency, severity and impact on quality of life (QoL) of patients' urinary incontinence symptoms.
+Change in Patients' UI Symptoms as Measured by International Consultation on Incontinence Questionnaire-Urinary Incontinence Short Form (ICIQ-UI SF)Baseline (immediately prior to start of intervention) and Months 2 and 6 post start of intervention in each waveThe International Consultation on Incontinence Questionnaire-Urinary Incontinence Short Form (ICIQ-UI SF) assess frequency, severity and impact on quality of life (QoL) of patients' urinary incontinence symptoms.
 The result of the ICIQ-UI SF is a composite score ranging from 0 to 21, with higher scores indicating more severe incontinence.

-Patients' UI symptoms as measured by International Consultation on Incontinence Questionnaire-Urinary Incontinence Short Form (ICIQ-UI SF)12 months (Waves 1 and 2)The International Consultation on Incontinence Questionnaire-Urinary Incontinence Short Form (ICIQ-UI SF) assess frequency, severity and impact on quality of life (QoL) of patients' urinary incontinence symptoms.
+Patients' UI Symptoms as Measured by International Consultation on Incontinence Questionnaire-Urinary Incontinence Short Form (ICIQ-UI SF)12 months post start of intervention in Waves 1 and 2 (no data collected for Wave 3 participants because participation only last 6 months, not 12)The International Consultation on Incontinence Questionnaire-Urinary Incontinence Short Form (ICIQ-UI SF) assess frequency, severity and impact on quality of life (QoL) of patients' urinary incontinence symptoms.
 The result of the ICIQ-UI SF is a composite score ranging from 0 to 21, with higher scores indicating more severe incontinence.

 Secondary